Tip #621: Brain Facts

 I like nonsense; it wakes up the brain cells.”
 Dr. Seuss

-This Tip is drawn from Ben Nesvig’s article: “5 Brain Facts That Influence How People Learn” in a May 28, 2014 Social Learning Blog.
-My comments are provided in the (parentheses).
+I drew this Tip from Ben Nesvig’s article: “5 Brain Facts That Influence How People Learn” in a May 28, 2014 Social Learning Blog.
+I have provided my comments in the (parentheses).

 His article builds nicely on recent Tips.